 From time to time, the number of Fund shares held in the "street name" accounts of various securities dealers for the benefit of their clients or in centralized securities depositories may exceed 5% of the total shares outstanding.
-To the best knowledge of the

-Fund, no other person holds beneficially or of record more than 5% of the outstanding shares of any class.
+To the best knowledge of the Fund, no other person holds beneficially or of record more than 5% of the outstanding shares of any class.

-As of June 3, 2013, the officers and board members, as a group, owned of record and beneficially less than 1% of the outstanding shares of each Fund and class.
+As of September 3, 2013, the officers and board members, as a group, owned of record and beneficially 1.4% of the California High Yield Fund's Advisor Class and less than 1% of the outstanding shares of the other Fund and class.
 The board members may own shares in other funds in Franklin Templeton Investments.